 In a speech given at a meeting with writers and artists on July 11, 1961, Enver Hoxha outlines the narrow and rigid framework within which writers and artists should operate, treating them as agitators of Marxist-Leninist ideology, chroniclers of the construction of socialism, promoters for the education of the new man and handles of the party for the social education of the masses.
 Hoxha says: "The development of literature and the arts has been on the right path, as it has always been inspired by the Marxist-Leninist ideology of the working class and the interests of the people, relying on the proven method of socialist realism."
 In a single sentence, Enver Hoxha declares that Marxist-Leninist ideology and socialist realism are the only choices; otherwise, your work will never be published and you will face consequences.
 This reduces artists and writers to mere functionaries and agitators of the Party of Labour.
-He further adds, "Literature and arts in our country have followed step by step the construction of socialist system and the formation of the new man who must be a devotee of this system and of the dictator himself.
+He further adds, "Literature and arts in our country have followed step by step the construction of socialism, the education of the new man..."
+For him, literature serves the utilitarian function of aiding the construction of the socialist system and the formation of the new man who must be a devotee of this system and of the dictator himself.
 The aim is turn literature into a tool for the manipulation of the masses.
 He emphasizes this when he says, "The work should come out beautiful, clear, understandable, but it must also have a healthy educational core, be clear and useful for the masses."